baogegeJiang/jPicker/README.md

 **machineIsPhase/machineIsP :** the already trained machines used in picking. they are stored in the tool/SVM/machineIsPhase.mat and tool/SVM/machineIsP.mat

 the function will return the index of P/S phase's arrival time. if the indexes equal to **0**, it means **no** phase of such type found.

+## example
+we give a example with sac download form iris (2018.7.1) in *tmpSeed*. you can just edit *setPath.m* to adjust the path and then run *pickAIV2* to do all the picking.